jrByte/LiveScrapeTwitter/README.md

  To use the twitter api go to: https://developer.twitter.com/en/apps Information on pyowm can be found here: https://pyowm.readthedocs.io/en/latest/ If there are any further questions and issues, feel free to contact me.

+ I am not responsible for what you use this software for.
+Follow and respect twitters and pyowms rules to using their api's.